ssec/sift/doc/source/PACKAGING-mtgsift.rst

 It is assumed that Miniconda3 (recommended) or Anaconda3 is installed and properly initialized for your shell [#f2]_.

 Install *CMake* and *Make* [#f3]_ into your *base* environment.

-This step is optional - if any of these tools is already available in your shell in a suitable recent version (CMake: version 3.14 at least) there is no need to install it into the *base* environment.
+On *Linux* this step may be optional - if any of these tools is already available in your shell in a suitably recent version (CMake: version 3.14 at least) there is no need to install it into the *base* environment.

+On *Windows* you should perform this step in any case, unless you know how to perform the following steps analogously using a different build system combination than CMake with "Unix Makefiles".

 ::

   %> conda install --name base cmake make